PRASANG

 | Let the model guess |

-It invents architecture.
+It invents architecture, dependencies, and relationships.
 Confidently wrong. |

-| Write docs |
+| Write documentation |

-What Prasang Does
+What PRASANG Does

 Repository